-- are not cost effective; - are not brought to market in a timely manner; - are not in accordance with evolving industry standards and architectures; - fail to meet market acceptance or customer requirements; or - are ahead of the market.
+- are not cost effective; - · are not brought to market in a timely manner; - are not in accordance with evolving industry standards and architectures; - fail to meet market acceptance or customer requirements; or - are ahead of their market.

 We are currently developing and marketing products based on established video compression standards.
 Encoding products based on the MPEG-2 compression standards have historically represented a significant portion of our revenue.
-Newer standards, such as MPEG-4 AVC/H.264, that have been adopted provide significantly greater compression efficiency, thereby making more bandwidth available to operators.
+Other standards, such as MPEG-4 AVC/H.264, that have been adopted provide significantly greater compression efficiency, thereby making more bandwidth available to operators.
 The availability of more bandwidth is particularly important to those operators seeking to launch, or expand, HDTV services.
-We have developed and launched products, including HD encoders, based on these new standards in order to remain competitive, and are continuing to devote considerable resources to these efforts.
+We have developed and launched products, including HD encoders and transcoders, based on these new standards in order to remain competitive, and are continuing to devote considerable resources to these efforts.
 In addition, we have launched an encoding platform that is capable of being configured for both MPEG-2 and MPEG-4, in both standard definition and HD formats.
 At the same time, we need to devote development resources to the existing MPEG-2 standard that many of our customers continue to require.
-There can be no assurance that these efforts will be successful in the near future, or at all, or that competitors will not take significant market share in HD encoding.
+There can be no assurance that these efforts will be successful in the near future, or at all, or that our competitors will not take significant market share in HD encoding or transcoding.

 In addition, our customers are paying more attention to audio products and features than they have in the past.
 This enhanced attention to audio is likely to result in additional product requirements and the related need for more development and support staff with audio expertise and training.
-Hiring and retaining such staff may be difficult and costly.
-We cannot provide assurances that we will be able to timely hire development and support staff with audio expertise or that our efforts to develop enhanced audio products and features will be successful in the near future, or at all.
+We cannot provide assurances that our efforts to develop enhanced audio products and features will be successful in the near future, or at all.